A workflow defines the sequence of steps of a document's lifecycle.

 Configure workflow states

-A new workflow contains a single workflow state called Initial State, which is the start point of the workflow.
-Any new document created in the document class is automatically put in this Initial State.
+A new workflow contains a single workflow state called Initial State.
+This is the start point of the workflow.
+Any new document created in the document class automatically enters this Initial State.

 1. In the workflow configuration interface, rename the Initial State if needed.